lsilvestro96/csci2963-labs/lab1/lab1.md

 ### Lab 1
 a.
 A github account and repository for the labs was set up after reading the tutorials

 b.
-A bio page was created and uploaded to the root of the remote repository
+Link to bio page: [https://github.com/lsilvestro96/csci2963-labs/blob/master/bio.md]

 c.
 Reading assignments
   1. The 10 criteria of Open Source Definition are important because they ensure that open source software